 Does every participant need a vehicle pass?

 Vehicles passes are extremely limited, so we highly recommend carpooling or taking the provided group transportation.
 If you are planning to participate with your family/friends/team/coworkers, only one of you needs to buy a vehicle pass at the time you register, not every individual.
 The more people you can safely & legally fit in your vehicle, the better.
 Group transportation will be available, details to follow.

 What if I don’t get a vehicle pass?
 What if they sell out?

 If you registered for the race but did not get a vehicle pass, group transportation will be available.
 Shuttles will be available to and from Townsend.
 If you do not have a vehicle pass or are not riding with someone who does, you must take the provided group transportation.
 Personal vehicles without a pass will not be permitted past the Townsend Wye.

 Can I volunteer?

 Yes!
 We love to have volunteers for our events.
-You can see position descriptions and register as a volunteer at RunSignup.com after July 17th.
+You can see position descriptions and register as a volunteer at RunSignup.com in July.
 We will need volunteers for aid stations, course monitoring, and check-in.